Natalie-2004/Leetcode-Study-Notes/README.md

 Link: https://leetcode.com/problems/two-sum-ii-input-array-is-sorted/description/

-Brute Force: Iterate from the first number, and add up with the second number to check if matches the sum.
+Brute Force: Iterate from the first number, and add up with the second number to check if it matches the sum.
 O(n^2) -> Used two for loops.

 Idea:
 Brute Force did not imply the characteristic of a sorted increasing array.
 As it's LHS has the smallest number and RHS has the largest number, we add them up and compare this number with the target sum.
 We remove the current rightmost number if it's larger than the sum, and the current leftmost number if it's smaller.
 O(n) -> takes O(1) to remove a number and n times to iterate.